 Mode On client Wireless Stations, the mode must be set to "Infrastructure".
 (The Access Point is always in "Infrastructure" mode.)
 SSID (ESSID) Wireless Stations should use the same SSID (ESSID) as the Access Point they wish to connect to.
 Alternatively, the SSID can be set to "any" or null (blank) to allow connection to any Access Point.
 Wireless Security The Wireless Stations and the Access Point must use the same settings for Wireless security.
-(None, WEP, WPA-PSK, WPA2-PSK, WPA-802.1x).
+(None, WEP, WPA-PSK, WPA2-PSK, Mixed WPA-PSK/WPA2-PSK, 802.1x).
+For Ad-hoc networks (no Access Point), all Wireless stations must use the same security settings.